Safe, effective care through research

 National Institute for Health Research (NIHR)

-The NIHR is funded through the Department of Health to improve the health and wealth of the nation through research.
+The NIHR is funded through the Department of Health and Social Care to improve the health and wealth of the nation through research.
 The NIHR website explains how members of the public can get involved in clinical research.

 People in Research